 Glendale is a city located in Maricopa County Arizona.
-With a 2020 population of 257,233, it is the 7th largest city in Arizona and the 88th largest city in the United States .
-Glendale is currently growing at a rate of 0.95% annually and its population has increased by 13.46% since the most recent census, which recorded a population of 226,721 in 2010.
-Glendale reached it's highest population of 257,233 in 2021.
-Spanning over 62 miles, Glendale has a population density of 4,176 people per square mile.
+Glendale has a 2020 population of 259,659.
+Glendale is currently growing at a rate of 0.94% annually and its population has increased by 14.77% since the most recent census, which recorded a population of 226,236 in 2010.

 The average household income in Glendale is $72,113 with a poverty rate of 18.21%.
 The median rental costs in recent years comes to $997 per month, and the median house value is $214,700.
 The median age in Glendale is 34.2 years, 33 years for males, and 35.4 years for females.